ccd2796/python-blpapi/README.md

 + For a complete list of fields and overrides, use FLDS when loading a security in Bloomberg.
 + Overrides (if any) must be passed as dict.
 + Output is a multiindex DataFrame.
 Tickers as first row index, fields as second row index.
 Column index contains dates.
++ Complete list of settings can be found in the "BLPAPI Core Developer Guide", section "15.4.
+BDH(): HISTORICAL “END-OF-DAY” DATA (STATIC)"

 ```python
 import datetime